From dense to sparse design: Optimal rates under the supremum norm for estimating the mean function in functional data analysis: Discussion

+Let us indicate how to extend our results to more general design assumptions.
 First, we note that if the design satisfies Assumption \ref{ass:design1} and the weights satisfy Assumption \ref{ass:weights}, the upper bound \eqref{eq:upperboundone} in Theorem \ref{theorem:estimation:rates} follows.
 Here $\bs{ p^1}$ is interpreted as the total number of design points.
 While the range of admissible bandwidths has to be adapted according to the design under investigation, no Cartesian product structure is required.

 Further, the upper bounds in Theorem \ref{theorem:estimation:rates} and even the CLT in Theorem \ref{cor:asymptotic:normality} can be extended to asynchronous design (e.g.~design depending on the observation row $i$) if the number of points in each row is of the same order.
 Here we use the linear estimator \eqref{eq:linest:mu:bar} in each row,